Search for squarks and gluinos in $pp$ collisions at $\sqrt{s} = 13$ TeV and $13.6$ TeV in events with $\tau$-leptons

 A set of additional validation regions is defined in order to monitor the data-driven modelling of the fake-tau backgrounds.
 W fake-tau (Top fake-tau) VRs are defined to be kinematically similar to the W(Top) CRs.
-The events are required to have exactly one $\ell$ and one $\tau$-lepton, and to satisfy $\met < 300$~\GeV\ and $\HT < 800$~\GeV\ to suppress signal contamination.
-The lepton transverse mass $\mt^{\ell_1}$ is required to be $< 100$~\GeV.
+The events are required to have exactly one $\ell$ and one $\tau$-lepton, with additional kinematic selections on $\met$, $\HT$, and the lepton transverse mass $\mt^{\ell_1}$ to suppress signal and true tau contamination.
 The W(Top) fake-tau VRs are also required to have exactly $0(\geq 1)$ $b$-tagged jets.
 Finally, the dilepton visible invariant mass has to exceed $60$~\GeV in the W fake-tau VR, suppressing $Z(\tau_\text{had} \tau_\text{lep})$ contributions.
-The $Z(\nu \nu)$ fake-tau VR is defined by selecting events with $100<\mttauone<200$~\GeV.
-Events containing leptons or $b$-jets are vetoed.
-The events are also required to have $\met < 300$~\GeV, $\HT < 800$~\GeV, and $\met / (\met + \HT) > 0.3$.
-The angular separation between the $\tau$-lepton (leading jet) and \met is required to exceed $1.0$ ($2.0$) in the transverse plane.
+The $Z(\nu \nu)$ fake-tau VR is defined by selecting events with large $\mttauone$, $\met / (\met + \HT)$, and angular separation between the $\tau$-lepton/leading jet and \met in the transverse plane, ensuring that the main $\met$ contribution comes from the invisible decay of $Z$ boson.
+Events containing leptons or $b$-jets are vetoed while $\met$ and $\HT$ requirements suppress signal contamination.
 The selection criteria for the fake-tau VRs are summarised in Table~\ref{tab:cutbased_fake}.
 The modelling of some important kinematic variables in data and simulation is shown in Figure~\ref{fig:faketau_plots_fullsyst_run23}.

 \FloatBarrier